apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/authentication.md

 You'll need to know the name of the [AWS region](https://docs.aws.amazon.com/global-infrastructure/latest/regions/aws-regions.html) in which your registry is hosted.
 Registries in different AWS regions are separate and require different authentication tokens.

-    The following command generates a token which can be used with ECR in the `us-west-2` region:
+    For example, the following command generates a token for ECR in the `us-west-2` region:
     ```
     aws ecr get-login-password --region us-west-2
     ```